-The Monroe County MPC is not a standing committee, and therefore responsibility for maintenance of the plan actions in Section 4 will reside with the Jurisdictional Representatives referenced in the chart on page i.
+The Shelby County MPC is not a standing committee, and therefore responsibility for maintenance of the plan actions in Section 4 will reside with the Jurisdictional Representatives referenced in the chart on page i.
 These individuals are responsible for seeing that the actions which they have put in the plan are eventually implemented, if possible.
-These individuals or entities will meet annually as a "plan maintenance committee" with the Monroe County Commission to evaluate the implementation of various actions within their jurisdiction, the plan will be evaluated for effectiveness at achieving its stated purpose and goals.
+These individuals or entities will meet annually as a "plan maintenance committee" with the Shelby County Commission to evaluate the implementation of various actions within their jurisdiction.
 They will also meet after any major disaster event.
-These individuals will maintain vigilant monitoring of the multi-objective, cost-share, and other funding opportunities to help their community or school district implement the plan's recommended actions for which no current funding exists and keep the concept of mitigation in the forefront of decision making by identifying plan recommendations when other goals, plans, and activities overlap, influence, or directly affect increased vulnerability to disasters.
+These individuals will maintain vigilant monitoring of multi-objective, cost-share, and other funding opportunities to help their community or school district implement the plan's recommended actions for which no current funding exists and keep the concept of mitigation in the forefront of decision making by identifying plan recommendations when other goals, plans, and activities overlap, influence, or directly affect increased vulnerability to disasters.